AdaGold/react-tic-tac-toe/README.md

 - If o wins the app has 'Winner is o' appearing on the browser window
 - If x wins the app has 'Winner is x' appearin gon the browser window

+**optional**

-**optional** If you feel ambitious see if you can add a test to detect ties!
+-  If you feel ambitious see if you can add a test to detect ties!
+-  You can also create a test to ensure that you can't click on squares after a winner is detected!

 ## Optional:  Wave 4